 Marine turtles have been around for millions of years and play a vital role in balancing marine ecosystems, especially controlling jellyfish numbers.
+You can help protect endangered marine sea turtles by providing information about your encounters with these spectacular creatures in UK waters.

 Our Turtle Code includes a turtle ID guide and what to do if you come across a turtle on the shore.